gabriel-vernilo/PythonVoiceAssistant/README.md

 ![as_en_btn](https://user-images.githubusercontent.com/53917092/79047147-51e95a80-7beb-11ea-8d87-02bd9c204bc3.png)

-if you are using Linux or Mac Os install is the same process but you but you have to make sure you have python3 with pip3 installed in the terminal using the command """pip3 install -r requirements.txt""" you install the required libs
+if you are using Linux or Mac Os install is the same process but you but you have to make sure you have python3 with pip3 installed in the terminal using the command "pip3 install -r requirements.txt" you install the required libs

 now run the .py file